The Price of Canadian Hearing Aids

-Did you know that 3 million Canadians suffer from hearing loss, and 8% of Audicus customers are Canadian?
-Hearing aids in Canada are just as necessary as in the US.
+Did you know that 3 million Canadians suffer from hearing loss?
+In fact, 8% of Audicus customers are Canadian.
+Hearing aids in Canada are just as necessary as in the US and the cost is similarly steep.

 Hearing Aids in Canada: Cheaper or More Expensive?

 Much like in the US, Canadian hearing aids can reach sky-high prices — hearing aids in Canada can retail for about $2,000.
 A 2013 CBC article found (with the help of our own Patrick Freuler) that hearing aid manufacturers only charge an average of $150 to make a hearing aid.
-Retailers or audiologist then sell the hearing aid for thousands more.
+Retailers and Audiologists can end up selling the hearing aid for thousands more.

 Paying for Hearing Aids in Canada